PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 09:41:40
+Last updated: 2024-04-11 09:42:51
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: In the end, one cares about many things, and we should not give so much importance to things. - Professor